axelerant/testimonials-widget/readme.txt

 = 53.
 How do I scroll my widget based testimonial content? =

-In your theme's `styles.css` file add code like the following.
+See FAQ 61 for NNN identification.
+Then in your theme's `styles.css` file add CSS like the following.

 `
 .testimonialswidget_testimonialsNNN {
 	overflow: auto;
 }
 `

-See FAQ 50 on finding the correct name for `.testimonialswidget_testimonialsNNN`.

 = 54.
 Why is that there is an update like every other day? =